-The production of maple syrup is a vital part of New York agriculture and is of major economic importance to this State.
+The production of maple syrup is a vital part of New York agriculture and is of major economic importance to this state.
 As one of the top states in the U.S. in the production of maple products, this industry strives to produce a pure, unadulterated product.
 In order to strengthen the New York State maple industry and make it more competitive with other states and Canada, specific problems facing the industry must be addressed.

-- We recommend that the Department of Agriculture and Markets support the Cornell Maple Program's efforts to develop a program to educate producers on best practices for food safety, syrup grading standards, correct food labeling, and the development of new food products with maple ingredients. - We support funding for the Cornell Maple Program, including the Cornell Maple Specialist, Cornell Cooperative Extension, the Uihlein Maple Research Center and the Arnot Research Forest. - 3.
-We support the opening of forest lands owned by the state by long-term permit for the tapping of maple trees. - We encourage more active promotion by the maple industry through the Taste New York Program.

-- 5. We support continued State funding for a promotion program for the New York State maple syrup industry. - We support the implementation of a fire code regulation to allow temporary public use of agricultural buildings such as sugarhouses.
+- We recommend that the New York State Department of Agriculture and Markets support the Cornell Maple Program's efforts to develop a program to educate producers on best practices for food safety, syrup grading standards, correct food labeling and the development of new food products with maple ingredients. - 2.
+We support funding for the Cornell Maple Program, including the Cornell Maple Specialist, Cornell Cooperative Extension, the Uihlein Maple Research Center and the Arnot Research Forest. - 3.
+We support the opening of forest lands owned by the state by long-term permit for the tapping of maple trees. - 4.
+We encourage more active promotion by the maple industry through the Taste New York Program. - 5.
+We support continued state funding for a promotion program for the New York State maple syrup industry. - 6.
+We support the implementation of a fire code regulation to allow temporary public use of agricultural buildings such as sugarhouses. - 7.
+We support New York State increasing the number of active contracts with maple producers on state lands within the next year.